Bug #5501

 After some frustration, I moved /opt/rhodecode (store location), moved my ~/.rccontrol directories, and re-ran my instance setups using the same rccontrol.
 Again, no issues of note.
 I got back to my original state (running, but no login).
 No errors using rccontrol commands.
 I went off to troubleshoot a different thridparty service, and during that troubleshooting I ended up doing a reboot at some point.
 During that troubleshooting I noticed the rhodecode services weren't running, so I came back and the supervisord error was back.
 I repeated my steps and it seems to me that I can do a fresh install and have everything work, including installations, upgrades (at least the checking part was testable), starts and stop without any issues.
 Each time I rebooted I start to get the error again.
 I was hoping this would be something as simple as an environment variable not set or something like that, but I'm just not familiar enough rhodecode or python to troubleshoot it on my own at this point.

-Updated by dan m almost 6 years ago
+Updated by dan m about 6 years ago

 I should note that during the re-installs I did not wipe the MySql databases.
 That was an oversight as I was trying to have a fresh state.
 Hopefully that was not impactful to my test.
 If I have time I could re-test if anyone thinks it would be useful.

-Updated by Marcin Kuzminski [CTO] almost 6 years ago
+Updated by Marcin Kuzminski [CTO] about 6 years ago

 This is an odd one.